racingthebeam/beam256/docs/DEVLOG.md

   - implement the instructions in the CPU core
   - debug it until it's all working

+## Offstream

+Some more opcode thoughts:

+  - maths opcodes should get flag for enabling saturating mode

 ## Day 18

 ### Plan + Actual